 Finally, our methods provide examples of internal types $p$ with a non-split fibration $f : p \rightarrow f(p)$.
 More precisely, using non-split semi-abelian varieties, as well as a bit of algebraic group cohomology, we also answer a question of Jin and Moosa in \cite{jin2020internality} by showing the existence of a $\calC$-internal type $p$ such that the map $\dl : p \rightarrow \dl(p)$ does not split, with the binding group of $\dl(p)$ isomorphic to an elliptic curve:

-\begin{customthm}{C} There exists an algebraically closed field $F < \mathcal{U}$, a type $p \in S_{1}(F)$ such that $\dl : p \rightarrow \dl(p)$ does not almost-split, and the type $\dl(p)$ is strongly minimal and has a binding group isomorphic to the constant points of an elliptic curve $E$. \end{customthm}
+\begin{customthm}{C} There exist an algebraically closed field $F < \mathcal{U}$ and a $\calC$-internal type $p \in S_{1}(F)$ such that $\dl : p \rightarrow \dl(p)$ does not almost-split, and the type $\dl(p)$ is strongly minimal and has a binding group isomorphic to the constant points of an elliptic curve $E$. \end{customthm}

+In particular, Theorem \ref{theo: C} shows that in Theorem \ref{theo: A}, it is necessary to assume that the binding group of the base $q$ is linear.

 We now describe the results of the present work in some details.
 In the preliminary Section \ref{sec: prels}, we first give some results on binding groups.
 Most of these are well-known, but we single out Lemma \ref{lem: binding iso quotients} as being of particular interest, and, to the authors' knowledge, new.
 Given any two $\calC$-internal types $p,q \in S(A)$, it shows that their binding groups have a common definable quotient, which encodes the interactions between the two types over the definable set $\calC$.
 Next, we give a definable version of the Jordan decomposition of a linear algebraic group, mimicking some of the results of \cite{jaoui2022abelian} regarding definable Chevalley and Rosenlicht decompositions.
 Using this decomposition, we prove that some short exact sequences of definable groups always definably split, which will later yield our automatic splitting result.